brigitte-bigi/Whakerexa/README.md

 It is used by the setup application of SPPAS software tool.

-### Documentations
+### Projects using Whakerexa

-It is used by "ClammingPy", a tool to create automatically python documentation <https://clamming.sf.net>.
+Whakerexa is used by "ClammingPy", a tool to create automatically python documentation <https://clamming.sf.net>.
+It is used by the websites: <https://auto-cuedspeech.org> and <https://sppas.org>.